-In this article, we’ve shown you how to freeze flour tortillas as well as corn tortillas successfully so they’re always on hand.
+In this article, we’ve shown you how to freeze flour and corn tortillas successfully so you’ll always have them on hand.
 We’ve also shown you how to defrost frozen tortillas, how to tell if your tortillas have gone bad, and how to reheat tortillas.

-We’ve also given you tips on the best way to defrost an individual frozen tortilla is by using wax paper or parchment paper between tortillas in the freezer.
+We’ve also given you tips on the best way to defrost an individual frozen tortilla: using wax paper or parchment paper between tortillas in the freezer.

-So next time you see store bought tortillas on sale, consider buying a few extra and popping them in the freezer.
+So, next time you see store-bought tortillas on sale, consider buying a few extra and freezing them.

-Please reach out if you have any other questions about leftover tortillas, how to freeze tortillas or how to defrost frozen tortillas.
+Please let me know if you have any other questions about leftover tortillas, freezing tortillas, or defrosting frozen tortillas.
 I’d be happy to help!